davidp84/SEPMA2/README.txt

  2.3 Reset Password

+This option will open when selecting '3' in the main menu prompt.
-Reseting your password will prompt you to enter 'y' if you have forgotten your password, or 'n' if you have not forgotten your password and perhaps accidentally entered in to the reset password menu option.
+Resetting your password will prompt you to enter 'y' if you have forgotten your password, or 'n' if you have not forgotten your password and perhaps accidentally entered in to the reset password menu option.
 User's are currently not able to reset their password, this feature will be added shortly.

  2.4 Quit program